-There is always the chance that a chance that a client will want to hire you.
+There is always the chance that a client will want to hire you.
 And if this happens, you have succeeded.
 However, you will probably also look for employment at other places.

 Tell them how you started a company shortly after being laid off so that you could generate income and keep your skills sharp.
-You may want to go into how owning your own business has given you a more global view of things.
-You no longer have the view of a sole contributor that has a narrow focus of expertise.
+You may want to address how owning a business has given you a more global view of things.
+You no longer have the view of a sole contributor with a narrow focus of expertise.
 Instead, you have expanded your skills and have a better feel at how things are connected in the business and how they impact each other.
-It’s the truth, and in my opinion, it makes you more marketable.
+It’s the truth, and, in my opinion, it makes you more marketable.

 Could some folks view this negatively?
 Yes, some could.
 Some interviewers may start questioning your desire to get a job if you already have a business.
 Some may ask if your business is failing.
-These are uncomfortable questions that you can tackle head on.
-Personally, I don’t think there is any shame in telling them that the business did not work as you expected.
-You saw an opportunity, you took it and you learned from it.
+These are uncomfortable questions that you can tackle head-on.
+I don’t think there is any shame in telling them that the business did not work as you expected.
+You saw an opportunity, you took it, and you learned from it.
 At least you had the courage and initiative to pursue it.